“Academics get paid for being clever, not for being right.”

 - Avoid the passive voice and don’t be afraid

-- If your synopsis, opening paragraph and conclusion (at a minimum) can’t be read by a layman, you’re probably being too clever for your own good.
+- If a layman can’t read and understand your synopsis, opening paragraph and conclusion (at a minimum), you’re probably being too clever for your own good.

 - Avoid committee writing.
-Often academic papers are written by groups but try to agree on a style and rules for deciding how to incorporate feedback.
+Avoid groupthink by agreeing on style guides up front.
 Don’t just make a change because one of the team asks for it.

 - Editing is not the same as writing – sharpen the edges, don’t blur them.
 It’s also not the same as proofreading or fact checking.